LaardCommunity/LaardCommunity.github.io/Constitution.md

 All members of our community are obliged to follow our <a href="https://laardcommunity.github.io/Code-of-Conduct/">Code of Conduct</a>.
 Before joining the community, be sure to read and understand what this entails.
 This Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.
 All members of LAARD are required to agree and comply with this Code of Conduct.
 Safety officers are responsible for enforcing this code within the community, including dealing with any violations.
 We expect cooperation from all participants to help ensure a safe and positive environment for everybody.

 To report any violations of this code of conduct within activities in the scope of the community, please reach out to our safety officers whose contacts can be found within the Code of Conduct.
-An anonymous reporting form is also available in this [**Form**](https://forms.gle/a699frSRpPVKZjnJ7).
+An anonymous reporting [**Form**](https://forms.gle/a699frSRpPVKZjnJ7) is also available.
 The actions taken by the safety officers will depend on the gravity and nature of the concern raised.
 Safety officers are entitled to remove a member from the community.

 <h2>Finances</h2>
 There is no membership fee to join the LAARD community.
 However, opportunities for voluntary donations will be presented in community-wide LAARD meetings.
 We are financially supported by voluntary donations from members and research group leaders.
 If you are able to contribute financially and would like to support the LAARD community, please contact our Treasurer.
 <h2>Constitution</h2>
 The constitution (this document) outlines the structure and information about the LAARD community.
 The constitution is a living document which will be updated as needed to fit the needs of the LAARD community.
 It is primarily maintained by the Steering Committee, but other members can make suggestions by reaching out to the Steering Committee and advocate for changes as they see fit.

 <h1>LAARD Steering Committee</h1>
 <h2>Definition - Steering Committee</h2>
 The Steering Committee is an executive board that manages the daily operations of the community and provides support, guidance and oversight of particular issues or projects within the context of the LAARD community.
 The tasks of the Steering Committee involve brainstorming, proposing new initiatives and helping these get off the ground, by increasing engagement and support for LAARD members and events, helping with ongoing organisation efforts and publicization of LAARD, and sourcing funds for the maintenance of LAARD.
 The Steering Committee is formed by teams consisting of the managing team: a chair, a co-chair/treasurer and a secretary, a social media team and an engagement team.
 The teams meet on a regular basis to divide responsibilities and set up a communication method that ensures tasks are fulfilled.

 <h2>Description of the Roles</h2>
 <h3>Management team</h3>
 Formed by the Chair, the Vice-Chair/Treasurer and the Secretary.
 Responsible for ensuring the committee functions smoothly and achieves its goals.